 Understanding the Role the HPA Axis Plays in How You Feel

 When you’re feeling fatigued, irritable and sleepless, what’s going on inside your body?
 Or what about joy, relaxation, calm?
-Believe it or not, the way you feel doesn’t just happen – there are a whole host of processes going on in your brain and body that contribute to that feeling of satisfaction after a run or those feelings of anxiety before a big presentation.
-And one of the main control centers that deals with those reactions is the HPA axis.
+Believe it or not, the way you feel doesn’t just happen – there are a whole host of processes going on in your brain and body that contribute to that feeling of satisfaction after a run or those feelings of apprehension before a big presentation.
+And one of the main control centers that deals with those stress reactions is the HPA axis.

 HPA stands for hypothalamus-pituitary-adrenal, and is so named as an “axis” because they work in tandem and reciprocally.
 Their signaling processes are inextricable, and the systems they affect are also interconnected, which is why mood, stress and energy levels often go hand-in-hand – until you intervene with something like coffee or energy drinks.

-HPA Axis & the Human Stress Response
+The Adaptation Axis & the Human Stress Response

-• The amygdala received the stimulus, interprets it and decides it’s danger.
+- The amygdala received the stimulus, interprets it and decides it’s danger.
 It sends a distress signal to the hypothalamus.

-• The heartbeat rises, alertness is at an all-time high – this is the end of the nearly-instantaneous physiological changes that give you that stomache-drop feeling.
+- The heartbeat rises, alertness is at an all-time high – this is the end of the nearly-instantaneous physiological changes that give you that stomache-drop feeling.
 Your body’s telling you it’s a fight-flight-freeze situation.

-• Alertness levels, heightened focus, increased heart rate, etc. all remain until such a time as the stressor leaves.
+- Alertness levels, heightened focus, increased heart rate, etc. all remain until such a time as the stressor leaves.

-• Once the stressor is removed, the parasympathetic nervous system takes over to bring everything back down to a normal level of function.
+- Once the stressor is removed, the parasympathetic nervous system takes over to bring everything back down to a normal level of function.

 Wondering what happens when this system tries to deal with chronic, long-term stress?
 Check out our article: Understanding the Dangers and Mechanisms of Chronic Stress.

-How HPA Activity Affects Your Mood
+How the Daily Activity of Your Adaptation Axis Affects Your Mood

 You probably know where this is going.
 In reality, cortisol is messing our energy levels up.
 Unless you’re lucky enough to live alone in the woods, you’re likely stressed and tired on a chronic basis like the rest of us.
-That’s because the HPA axis feels like it can’t shut down, because your amygdala is saying there’s something there that’s distressing and won’t go away.
+That’s because the adaptation axis feels like it can’t shut down, because your amygdala is saying there’s something there that’s distressing and won’t go away.

 Does it work?
 Technically.
 Is it really solving anything?
 Temporarily, maybe.